- CLASS: Mammalia (Mammals)

 AT THE ZOO

 The San Diego Zoo has had various wild swine species, starting with warthogs, since the 1930s and has a proud record of wild swine breeding success.
 Babirusas and warty pigs were first brought under our care in 1936.
 We were the first zoo outside of the Philippines to breed critically endangered Visayan warty pigs in 2002 and have had 65 born at the Zoo since that time.

 We developed one of the world’s most successful breeding programs for Eurasian wild pigs; they first came under our care in 1937, and over 100 have been born here since then.
 We were the first zoo to successfully breed red river hogs in the US—one male and one female were born in 1995.
 The first birth of Bornean bearded pigs in the Western Hemisphere occurred at the San Diego Zoo in 1997.

-Today, the San Diego Zoo has red river hogs, which live in a mixed species exhibit along Hippo Trail with monkeys, otters, and a forest buffalo.
-We also have babirusas along the Tiger Trail and are one of just a few zoos to house Visayan warty pigs outside of their native land, the Philippines—look for them along Park Way in Panda Canyon.
+Today, the San Diego Zoo has red river hogs, which live in a mixed-wildlife habitat along Hippo Trail with monkeys, otters, and a forest buffalo.
+We also have babirusas along the Tiger Trail and are one of just a few zoos to manage Visayan warty pigs outside of their native land, the Philippines—look for them along Park Way in Panda Canyon.
+At the Safari Park, red river hogs can be seen in Nairobi Village, and warthogs live in the Park’s African Outpost and in Mammal Marsh, where they can be viewed from the Africa Tram.

-Humans have hunted bearded pigs Sus barbatus for food for more than 40,000 years and began domesticating Eurasian wild pigs Sus scrofa in Europe, India, China, and Malaysia about 7,000 years ago.
+Humans have hunted bearded pigs for food for more than 40,000 years, and began domesticating Eurasian wild pigs in Europe, India, China, and Malaysia about 7,000 years ago.

 Pygmy hogs are the smallest of all wild pigs.
 They live in India, in the foothills of the Himalayan Mountains.
 Little is known about these rare animals, and by the 1960s, they were thought to be extinct because of hunting and loss of habitat.
 Then, a small number of the tiny pigs was discovered in 1971—good news for pig lovers everywhere!
 Since their habitat continues to shrink, pygmy hogs are still at critical risk of extinction.